lue-bird/elm-typed-value/README.md

             hiddenValueIn Password passwordToTest
     in
     if (passwordString |> String.length) < 10 then
-        "Use at lest 10 letters & symbols." else if Set.member passwordString commonPasswords then
+        Err "Use at lest 10 letters & symbols." else if Set.member passwordString commonPasswords then
-        "Choose a less common password."
+        Err "Choose a less common password."
     else
         Ok (passwordToTest |> isChecked GoodPassword)